funbiscuit/embedded-cli/examples/stm32h7-example/README.md

+# STM32 H7 example
-This STM32 example is created for the STM32H750IBK6 MCU.
+This STM32 UART example is created for the `STM32H750IBK6 MCU`, placed on a `Electrosmith Daisy Seed` development board.
 But below I have described the process, so it should be recreate-able for every STM32 MCU.

+# STM32CubeMX general settings
-This example is using interrupts for each received character, and has re-routed (and buffered) _write function for easy prints to the CLI.
+This example is using UART interrupts for each received character, and has re-routed (and buffered) _write function for easy prints to the CLI.
+All written in C.

 I have created it using the STM32 HAL, and using the STM32CubeMX configurator (.ioc file), but the process should be more/less the same for LL drivers & using custom cmake files.

-This example uses the STM32CubeMX option: 'Generate peripheral initialization as pair of '.c/.h' files per peripheral', since I personally like that option enabled.
-It is found under 'Project Manager/Code Generator' in STM32CubeMX.
+This example uses the STM32CubeMX option: "Generate peripheral initialization as pair of `.c/.h` files per peripheral", since I personally like that option enabled.
+It is found under "Project Manager/Code Generator" in `STM32CubeMX`.

-Step 1.
+I've also split the initialization and command binding up into multiple files, for easier re-use in other projects.

+# Steps to recreate
+**Step 1.**
 Enable U(S)ART in asynchronous mode.
 This example uses USART1, 115200 Bits/s, 8 bit words, no parity and 1 stop bit.
 The H7 family has quite a lot of advanced USART features.
-Disable at least: 'Auto Baudrate', 'Overrun' and 'DMA on RX Error'.
+Disable at least: `Auto Baudrate`, `Overrun` and `DMA on RX Error`.

-Step 2.
+**Step 2.**
 Enable USARTx Global Interrupt in the NVIC.
-I personally like to enable interrupt 'select for init sequence order' to make sure this is the first global interrupt to be handled.
+I personally like to enable interrupt `select for init sequence order` to make sure this is the first global interrupt to be handled.

-Step 3.
+**Step 3.**
 Configure your clock correctly.
 The board I used for this example (Electrosmith Daisy Seed), has an 16 MHz external resonator.
-So in RCC, I enabled HSE to: 'Crystal/Ceramic resonator' with the default settings.
+So in RCC, I enabled HSE to: `Crystal/Ceramic resonator` with the default settings.
 Then in clock configurator I set the input frequency to 16MHz, and solved my clock issues to get an USART1 frequency of 32MHz.

+**Step 4.**
+Include the following `.c/.h` file combos into their corresponding source/header directories:
+    1. `embedded_cli.c/.h` (the actual CLI implementation from this repository), I have added in the most recent version at the time of creation, but make sure to symlink this as a lib, or grab the most up-to-date version manually.
+    2. `cli_setup.c/.h` (a source/header combo to seperate the setup settings from your application)
+    3. `cli_binding.c/.h` (a source/header combo to seperate the command binding from your application)

+**Step 5.**
+Change the CLI settings to your liking in the cli_setup.h file (USART peripheral, buffer sizes etc.).

+**Step 6.**
+In you main application (main.c for this example), include `cli_setup.h`.
+After NVIC initialization, call the `setupCli()` function.

+**Step 7.**
+Periodically call the `void embeddedCliProcess(EmbeddedCli *cli)` function.
+I have created a getter for the `EmbeddedCli *cli` parameter, to make sure there is always only one instance of EmbeddedCli.
+Easiest way to periodically call this function is to add:
+`embeddedCliProcess(getCliPointer()); HAL_Delay(10);` to the main `while(1)` loop.
+Change the delay to you liking, or use an RTOS for task scheduling (out of scope for this example).

+**Step 8.**
+That's it!
+Connect the debugger, upload and enjoy.
+Command bindings can be changed/added in `cli_binding.c`.
+I've left my testing bindings there for you to resuse, improve or change.
+I also added a `cli_binding.h` file to make the callback functions accesible from code as well.
+I've used this to be able to clear the terminal output via the CLI, but also in the `setupCli()` function, after each new upload.

+# stdout re-routing
+This example also uses a re-routing _write function, to be able to use printf() and the CLI at the same time.
+I personally like to have all my callback functions and redirections in the `cli_setup.c` file (since this example only uses 1 UART).
+But you can obviously move these functions to other files to make it more generic.